ManifoldRG/MultiNet/src/modules/README.md

    - Required functions

+     - ```python
+       def __init__(self, disk_root_dir: str, modality: str, source: str, model: str, batch_size: int, k_shots: int) -> None
+       ```

+       - `__init__` is the constructor.
+       - Inputs
+         - `disk_root_dir`: The root directory that contains the translated TFDS files.
+The dataset module assumes that these files are already set up as the shards to be loaded via `tensorflow.data.Dataset`.
+Depending on your need, you can implement the dataloader to load the batches more effectively.
+         - `modality`: The name of the modality module.
+This is used for initializing the modality module.
+         - `source`: The name of the source module.
+This is used for initializing the modality module.
+         - `model`: The name of the AI model.
+This is used for initializing the modality module.
+         - `batch_size`: The batch size used for inference.
+         - `k_shots`: The number of few-shot examples to be included during the evaluation.
+       - Outputs: N/A.

      - ```Python
        def run_eval(self) -> None
        ```

        - `run_eval` is the main function to run the total inference steps and calculate the scores.

          - This function is called from `src/eval/eval_main.py` to evaluate the model on one dataset in Multinet.

-         - It should have the logic to load the dataloader, iterate through the loader to get the batch, call the modality module (and source module in it) to run the inference steps, and compare the answers and generated outputs to get the evaluation scores.
+         - It should have the logic to load the dataloader (or translated data files), iterate the batches, call the modality module (and source module in it) to run the inference steps, and compare the answers and generated outputs to get the evaluation scores.

        - Inputs: N/A.

        - Outputs: N/A.

          - Note that this is the main function, you can output whatever you want without returning anything.
 You can just print out the scores or you can save a file that contains the results.

 2. **Modality Module**